Skip to navigation Skip to content

 Next steps

-If someone suspects that they or their loved one may be experiencing borderline personality disorder, it’s important to speak to a GP, psychiatrist or other trusted health professional.
+If someone suspects that they or someone that they are supporting, may be experiencing borderline personality disorder, it’s important to speak to a GP, psychiatrist or other trusted health professional.

 There are also many support groups, websites and virtual networks, that can assist to understand the disorder or help connect with others who have lived experience.
 There are several organisations in Australia dedicated to helping people living with BPD.